$\Gamma$-structures and symmetric spaces: Introduction

-We remark that whenever the canonical product $\Theta$ defines a $\Gamma$-structure on $P$, then the mapping degrees of $\Theta_p$ and $\Theta^q$ are (up to sign) powers of $2$ so that by \cite{Bo} additional restrictions on the cohomology algebras over finite fields of characteristic different from two are implied ex post by properties of the rational cohomology algebras.
+We observe that whenever the canonical product $\Theta$ defines a $\Gamma$-structure on $P$, then the mapping degrees of $\Theta_{x}$ and $\Theta^{y}$ are (up to sign) powers of $2$ so that, in view of \cite{Bo}, our results imply that additional restrictions on the cohomology algebras over finite fields of characteristic different from two are implied by properties of the rational cohomology algebras.
+This generalizes \cite[Cor.\ 3.3 \& 4.10]{Ar2}.

 Unfortunately Theorem \ref{THM: classification} does not cover all the manifolds from Corollary \ref{homogenous}.
 For example it remains an open problem to provide a geometric construction of $\Gamma$-structures on complex and quaternionic Stiefel manifolds (see \cite[Thm.\ 3.10, p.\ 119]{MT}), which are not symmetric spaces.